Image by IndiaPictures UIG via Getty Images

 Six kilometres west of the city centre are two hills riddled with rock-cut shelters.
 Khandagiri is topped with a fine temple.
 Many of the caves are ornately carved and thought to have been chiselled out for Jain ascetics in the 1st century BC.
 Buses don’t go to the caves, but bus 801 runs to the nearby Baramunda bus stand.
-A shared/private autorickshaw shouldn’t cost much more than ₹30/250.
+A return autorickshaw ride from Master Canteen shouldn’t cost much more than ₹350, including waiting time.

 Ascending the ramp at Udayagiri (Sunrise Hill), note Swargapuri (Cave 9) to the right with its devotional figures.
-Hathi Gumpha (Cave 14) at the top has a 117-line inscription relating the exploits of its builder, King Kharavela of Kalinga, who ruled from 168 to 153 BC.
+Hathi Gumpha (Elephant Cave; Cave 14) at the top has a 117-line inscription relating the exploits of its builder, King Kharavela of Kalinga, who ruled from 168 to 153 BC.

-Continue back to the entrance via Chota Hathi Gumpha (Cave 3), with its carvings of elephants, and the double-storey Jaya Vijaya Cave (Cave 5), with a bodhi tree carved in the central area.
+Continue back to the entrance via Chota Hathi Gumpha (Lesser Elephant Cave; Cave 3), with its carvings of elephants, and the double-storey Jaya Vijaya Cave (Victory Cave; Cave 5), with a bodhi tree carved in the central area.

 Across the road, Khandagiri offers fine views over Bhubaneswar from its summit.
 The steep path splits about one-third of the way up the hill.
-The right path goes to Ananta Cave (Cave 3), with its carved figures of athletes, women, elephants and geese carrying flowers.
+The right path goes to Ananta Cave (Eternity Cave; Cave 3), with its carved figures of athletes, women, elephants and geese carrying flowers.
 Further along is a series of Jain temples; at the top is another (18th-century) Jain temple.